 PD uses the natural lining inside your abdomen called the peritoneal membrane.
-When the abdominal cavity is filled with dialysate through the catheter and allowed to remain (dwell) for 3 to 5 hours.
+The abdomen is filled with dialysate through the catheter and allowed to remain (dwell) for 3 to 5 hours.
 The membrane and dialysate then work to clean the blood.
-Every few hours, the dialysate needs to be changed.
-The process of changing the dialysate is called an exchange.
+The dialysate needs to be changed every few hours.
+This is called an exchange.

-PD is a home treatment.
-A nurse or technician will train you on how to do PD exchanges and care for the PD tube.
+- A nurse or technician will teach you how to do PD exchanges and care for the PD tube.

 - Your risk for infection in your abdomen (peritonitis) is high with this treatment unless you take much care.

 - You will need to weigh yourself every day.